timoklok/moonwatch/README.md

 start local server on port 3000: `yarn start`

 ## Getting it live
-run `yarn test` and make sure there are no errors push code to master branch, Netlify should do the rest
+run `yarn build` and make sure there are no warnings push code to master branch, Netlify should do the rest

 ## Getting Karman Line Live: